carlnewton/carlnewton.github.io/content/posts/location-based-social-network/index.md

 Additionally, the idea of being an active member of the local community might sound increasingly enticing to those of us who are done with doomscrolling, but would still like to take part in local conversation.
 Whether to enact meaningful change in the community, to join a local jogging group, or even just to share a photo of the surrounding countryside.

 Those who don’t care about any of those things could still benefit from the byproduct of conversations taking place around a specified location.
-Whether at home or away on holiday, perhaps in discovering an interesting landmark, or you might have a question about a place, the platform could tell you about existing conversations in and around the location you’re in, and if there are none, you could post one.
+Whether at home or away on holiday, perhaps in discovering an interesting landmark, or in need of local information, the platform could tell you about existing conversations in and around the location you’re in, and if there are none, you could post one.

 ## Habitat: A Mockup